- 1 Causes

 *Any form of airway examination should be avoided in cases of suspected epiglottitis or croup, as can predispose to sudden airway closure

 For acute causes that require urgent management, initial steps should involve:

-- Stabilise the patient, start high-flow oxygen, and alert suitable senior specialists (ENT and / or anaesthetic senior staff)
+- Stabilise the patient, start high-flow oxygen, and alert suitable senior specialists (ENT and / or anaesthetics)

-- Try to suction secretions or clear foreign body from airway if obvious or visible
+- Try to suction secretions or clear any foreign body from airway if obvious or visible

 - Give adrenaline or steroids (IV or inhaled), as necessary

 - Take bloods, including an ABG or cultures if indicated